rust-lang/rfcs/text/0000-target-extension.md

-Alternatively, using new predicates instead of modifying deeply the syntax.
+**XXX** Alternatively, using new predicates instead of modifying deeply the syntax.
 Semantics would be the same has operators (numeric comparaison, dealing with any number of "." inside the symbol).